Fed's Tarullo warns on passing the buck on money-fund reforms

 The next day, Daniel Gallagher, a Republican SEC commissioner who had previously helped block the fund reforms, told Reuters he hopes the agency will consider a fresh package of reforms.

-As the Fed's point person on financial regulation, Tarullo sits in on FSOC meetings, though Fed Chairman Ben Bernanke is the central bank's official representative on the council.
+While Tarullo sits in on FSOC meetings, Fed Chairman Ben Bernanke is the central bank's official representative on the council.

 The FSOC's options include imposing restrictions on banks' and other firms' "ability to sponsor, borrow from, invest in, or provide credit to" money market funds that do not have structural protections, Tarullo said.